Treats pulmonary hypertension.

 - You must keep the area around the catheter clean to prevent infection.
 Tell your doctor or health caregiver right away if you think you have an infection.
-Some symptoms are fever, chills, or changes to the skin area around the catheter, such as draining pus, bad smell, or redness and warmth.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.